Hyper-Accel/docs/docs/python_api.md

 ## Text Generation with HyperAccel LPU™

-HyperDex allows you to output tokens using a function similar to HuggingFace's `generate` function.
+HyperDex allows you to generate output tokens using a function similar to HuggingFace's `generate` function.
 Therefore, you can easily generate tokens as shown in the example below.

 ```python linenums="1"
 # Immport HyperDex transformers